Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 #### User Stories

-##### An experienced cook looking to break routine and utilise their entire recipe repetoire.
+##### An experienced cook looking to break routine and utilise their entire recipe repertoire.
 - Upload all my recipes into one space specific to me.
 - Generate a list of randomly selected and ordered meals from my specific recipes for individual weeks.
 - Add thorough recipes which include accurate ingredients and method steps.